 Food Inflation in Costa Rica averaged 5.04 percent from 2007 until 2021, reaching an all time high of 27.74 percent in September of 2008 and a record low of -2.30 percent in November of 2016.
 This page provides the latest reported value for - Costa Rica Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Costa Rica Food Inflation - values, historical data and charts - was last updated on September of 2021.

-Food Inflation in Costa Rica is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in Costa Rica to stand at 0.27 in 12 months time.
-In the long-term, the Costa Rica Food Inflation is projected to trend around 2.60 percent in 2020, according to our econometric models.
+Food Inflation in Costa Rica is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Costa Rica Food Inflation is projected to trend around 1.50 percent in 2022 and 2.60 percent in 2023, according to our econometric models.